Skip to content

 Dealing with distractions

 Set realistic goals for your study session, for example 'I'll read this section, or work for 40 minutes before I make that coffee', and aim to minimise real interruptions.
-Perhaps put your answer phone on and turn notifications off on our phone, or asking friends not to disturb you.
+Perhaps turn notifications off on your phone, or ask friends not to disturb you.
 Do a deal with yourself - 'Okay, I'll go to the pub with my friend tonight, but this means that I'll need to get up early on Sunday to study instead'.
 However, avoid taking on too many commitments - learn to politely say 'no'.

 Remember that it's best to try and have short-term deadlines that you stick to for significant study activities, such as completing an assignment by the cut-off date.
 Try not to feel that you need to produce the perfect assignment or project and learn to prioritise your tasks.